When is the right time to part with valuable collectibles?

-- If your heir sells your collection at a “gain,” they will be responsible for any capital gains taxes, giving them a much smaller profit than if you sold the collection.
+- If your heir sells your collection at a “gain,” they will be responsible for any capital gains taxes, giving them a much smaller profit than if you sold the collection yourself.

 - You hold the stories, the history, the passion for your items.
-That might be lost, if you leave it to heirs.
-They will not be able to convey the background of your precious pieces and how they were acquired.
+Those things may be lost if you leave it to heirs.
+Heirs may not be able to convey the background of your precious pieces and how they were acquired.

-“Many of my customers have expressed comfort in knowing their heirs will have one less thing to deal with in their estate,” said Ratkovich.
+“Many of my customers have expressed comfort in knowing their heirs will have one less thing to deal with when settling an estate,” said Ratkovich.
 “They would rather know where their collections went, be assured that their property is appreciated and add cash to their estate—or to their pocket for their use now, if needed.”

 PSG Gold & Coin has three retail, buy-sell-appraise locations:

 830 W. Northwest Highway, Palatine, IL 60067; 847-348-6447 or 888-416-2701

 600 S. County Farm Rd., #110, Wheaton, IL 60187; 630-868-3412

 900 S. Roselle Rd., Schaumburg, IL 60193; 847-278-7691

 In addition, PGS provides in-home/in-office appraisals.
 For more information, visit pgsgoldandcoin.com or email firstname.lastname@example.org.

 Next month, read about PGS Gold & Coin Gold Party Program, which offers personalized services party-style in your home.
 Friends and family can have their gold, silver, platinum, jewelry, diamonds, coins and sterling flatware evaluated at the party and leave with cash.